deltachat/deltachat-pages/en/help.md

 ### Who sees my profile picture?

 - You can add a profile picture in your settings.
-If you write to your contacts, other Delta Chat users automatically see it as your profile picture.
+If you write to your contacts or add them via QR code, they automatically see it as your profile picture.

 - Contacts who don't use Delta Chat see it as an E-Mail attachment.

 - For privacy reasons, no one sees your profile picture until you write a message to them.

+- Your profile picture isn't sent with every message, but regularly enough that your contacts will re-receive your profile picture, even if they add a new device.

 ### Does Delta Chat support HTML e-mails?